python/cpython/Doc/library/ssl.rst

    use.
 Typically, the server chooses a particular protocol version, and the client must adapt to the server's choice.
 Most of the versions are not interoperable with the other versions.
-If not specified, the default is :data:`PROTOCOL_SSLv23`; it provides the most compatibility with other versions.
+If not specified, the default is :data:`PROTOCOL_TLS`; it provides the most compatibility with other versions.

    Here's a table showing which versions in a client (down the side) can connect